Lil Buck: 2015–present: Versailles and collaborations

 In May, Lil Buck performed in Versailles with dancers from Benjamin Millepied's ballet company.
 Afterward, he went on tour with Madonna again to promote her album Rebel Heart.
 In a continuation of his interest in modern dance, Lil Buck appeared in a three-and-a-half minute rag & bone commercial with the classical dance artist Mikhail Baryshnikov.
 He modeled for French jeans retailer Kaporal and partnered with Versace to create a line of sneakers exclusively available online and at Versace's New York City store.
-Due to his accomplishments, he made the November 2015 cover of the Wall Street Journal's "Innovators Issue".
+Due to his accomplishments, he made the November 2015 cover of The Wall Street Journal's "Innovators Issue".

 In 2016, Lil Buck collaborated with dancer Jon Boogz and artist Alexa Meade to create "Color of Reality", a video addressing gun violence.
 The New York Times likened the video to "...van Gogh — that is, if one of his paintings were brought to life as a performative protest."

 Personal life

 Lil Buck is vegan and has seven brothers and sisters.
 Though he primarily identifies with Memphis jookin', he is a fan of the Brooklyn-based street dance style flexing.
+He is married to dancer Ai Shimatsu.